-The registrar’s office will give you a certificate for burial or cremation, depending on what the deceased requested, or what you decide to do.
+The Register Office will scan the certificate for burial or cremation directly to the chosen funeral directors or crematorium, depending on what the deceased requested, or what you decide to do.

 Most people choose to go through a Funeral Director to help arrange the funeral, however you can arrange the burial or cremation direct with us.

 While most will have to fund their loved one’s funeral, if you're the surviving husband, wife or civil partner, you may be entitled to funding from government bereavement support.
 You can find out if you’re eligible.

 Nestled in a beautiful and peaceful woodland setting, Southampton Crematorium and the surrounding Gardens of Remembrance are a perfect location for celebrating and commemorating the life of a loved one.

 Bassett Green Road,

 More information on cremation or call 023 8076 6405.

 If you would prefer a burial, you may want to consider one of the five cemeteries we manage in the city:

 More information on burials or call 023 8076 6405.